 The introduction of tighter lending rules a few years ago has made it more difficult for self-employed people to get a mortgage.
 You may have already discovered that some lenders now have tough criteria that you need to meet before they'll consider your mortgage application.

-At the Cumberland, we want to help local business people secure the mortgages they need.
-As a local organisation ourselves we know that every business in our area is unique, which is why we don't have a one-size-fits-all approach to mortgage lending.
+However, we want to help business people secure the mortgages they need.
+We know that every business is unique, which is why we don't have a one-size-fits-all approach to mortgage lending.

-In order to see how we can help, we'll need copies of:
+In order to see if we can help, we'll need copies of:

 There are a number of different types of mortgage.
 The main types are: